google/bms-toolkit/docs/user-guide.md

    `./install-oracle.sh --help`

-1. Create cluster config file.
-The file `cluster_config.json` is provided as template and should be updated accordingly.
+1. Create the cluster configuration file by editing the `cluster_config.json` file template that is provided with the toolkit.

-1. Run installation pointing to the file for planned cluster configuration:
+1. Install the database with the path to the cluster configuration file specified on the `--cluster-config` property:

    ```bash
    ./install-oracle.sh \